Blaze breaks out at PM Modi's residence, 9 fire tenders at the spot

 The fire is very much under control now.

-As per the initial report, the fire occured due to a short circuit.
+As per the initial report, the fire occurred due to a short circuit.

 #IndiaSupportsCAA: PM Modi launches twitter campaign to clear myths surrounding CAA